moriano/LocoCamel/README.md

 - **`dev` profile** (active by default):
   - Includes `camel-debug` for route debugging
-  - Includes `hawtio-springboot` for web-based debugging console
+  - Includes `jolokia-core` for JMX over HTTP (allows Hawtio to connect remotely)
-  - Enables JMX monitoring
+  - Enables JMX monitoring on port 1099
-  - Larger artifact size, suitable for local development
+  - Suitable for local development with standalone Hawtio

 - **`prod` profile**:
-  - Excludes all debugging dependencies
+  - Excludes all debugging dependencies (camel-debug, jolokia)
   - Smaller, more secure artifact
   - No JMX or debug overhead
   - Suitable for production deployments